FlooferLand/bizlib/README.md

-# Showbiz Low-Level
+# bizlib

-Backend utilities and tools for the [Showbiz Mod](https://github.com/FlooferLand/Showbiz-Mod)
+Low-level library for the [Showbiz Minecraft mod](https://github.com/FlooferLand/showbiz)

+Responsible for handling things like reading and parsing `rshw` files.